 Modern solar energy is something that many of us are now familiar with.
 Energy companies, homeowners, and businesses are increasingly harnessing the power of the sun to produce electricity using solar power.
-Despite this, many people might not realise that the history of solar power dates back many centuries.
+Despite this, many people might not realize that the history of solar power dates back many centuries.
 In fact, the use of solar energy dates back as far as the 7th century B.C.
 However, it is now a mainstream technology that is constantly improving.
 So, this brief history of solar energy is designed to highlight how humans have made use of this fast-growing renewable energy type.

-Ancient Civilizations from the 7th century B.C realised that they could use solar energy and glass to light fires.
+Ancient Civilizations from the 7th century B.C realized that they could use solar energy and glass to light fires.
 While this is a million miles from turning solar energy into electricity, it shows that we have long had a fascination with the sun and its power.
 This energy heated homes and bathhouses as windows were strategically placed so that the sunlight would heat the water or water tanks.
 This is where our love for and ability to harness the energy of the sun really began.

 Scientist, Alexandre Edmond Becquerel discovered the photovoltaic effect in 1839.
 It was during this era that the first patents for solar collectors became apparent.
 The scientist continued the process of experimenting with electrolytic cells.

 From here he discovered exposing more cells to light produced more electricity.
 In 1876, science made great strides in solar energy.
 Crucially, scientists discovered that selenium could convert light into electricity without the need for heat.

 Following this, just 7 years later in 1883, they developed the first solar cell with selenium.
 This paved the way for further progress.
 In 1891, inventors patented the first commercial solar water heater.
 Herewith, laying the real foundations of solar power and energy that we see today.